sabre-io/sabre.io/source/vobject/upgrade_to_4.md

 variable, not the original `DTSTART`).

 From vObject 4 onwards, `$dtStart` is a `DateTimeImmutable`.
-Calling `modify` on that object does not alter it's value, but it returns a new `DateTimeImmutable` with this new value.
+Calling `modify` on that object does not alter its value, but it returns a new `DateTimeImmutable` with this new value.